hiddenswitch/Spellsource/README.md

  6. Run your tests by executing `./gradlew game:test` on Mac or `gradlew.bat game:test` on Windows from a command line.
 You should receive no errors.
 If the engine has an issue parsing your card, you'll see an error in `CardValidationTests` with your card name specified.

- 7. To play with the card, start the server and client using the instructions in the Quick Start guide.
+ 7. To play with the card, start the server and writer using the instructions in the Quick Start guide.

- 8. Inside the client, choose Quick Play and create a new deck.
+ 8. Inside the writer, choose Quick Play and create a new deck.
 The format for the deck list uses a standardized community pattern.
 Here's my example deck list:

      ```text
      ### Test Deck Name